europeana/spring-batch-mongo/README.md

        return new MongoBatchConfigurer(batchDatastore(), new SimpleAsyncTaskExecutor());
      }
     ```
-    _Any implementation of the Spring `TaskExecutor` interface can be used to control how jobs are asynchronously executed._
+    The example above uses a `SimpleAsyncTaskExecutor`, however any implementation of the Spring `TaskExecutor` interface can be used to control how jobs are executed.